IAudioDeviceManager

 abstract startRecordingDeviceTest(indicationInterval: number): number;

-Note: Ensure that you call this method before joining a channel.
-After the test is completed, call stopRecordingDeviceTest to stop the test before joining a channel.
+Note: You must call this method before joining a channel.
+After testing is complete, if you need to join a channel, make sure to call stopRecordingDeviceTest to stop the device test first.

 Parameters